zaphosting/docs/docs/contribution-guides-guidelines.md

 An example of an ideal introduction for a guide relating to SteamCMD would be:

-- 1st Sentence: SteamCMD is an essential tool that is necessary for installing dedicated servers for a wide variety of games including Palworld, Enshrouded and more.
+- **1st Sentence**: SteamCMD is an essential tool that is necessary for installing dedicated servers for a wide variety of games including Palworld, Enshrouded and more.
-- 2nd Sentence: In this guide, we will explore the first-time setup process for installing SteamCMD to your Linux server.
+- **2nd Sentence**: In this guide, we will explore the first-time setup process for installing SteamCMD to your Linux server.
 We will be using Ubuntu in the examples, but the process should be very similar for other distributions.

 As seen in the example, it briefly summarises both the relevant topics of this guide and presents the overall goal for the reader when fulfilling this guide.